 ● Performing Arts (such as music, dance, drama, storytelling, circus, mime, carnival, musical theatre)

-● Visual Arts, craft and design (such as drawing, painting, ceramics, sculpture, textiles, printmaking,
+● Visual Arts, crafts, and design (such as drawing, painting, ceramics, sculpture, textiles, printmaking,

 ● fashion, design, architecture)

-● Literature (such as poetry, fiction, journalism, scriptwriting, storytelling)
+● Literature (such as poetry, fiction, journalism, scriptwriting, and storytelling)

 ● Digital and Media (such as ‘digital making’ using code, as well as photography, film, video,